 After seeing the error message, if necessary, you will be able to run an anti-virus program to locate and remove the problem before any damage is done.
 Many disk diagnostic programs which attempt to access the boot sector table will cause the warning message to appear.
 If you are running such a program, we recommend that you first disable this field.
-Also, disable this field if you are installing or running certain operating systems like Windows® 98/2000/ME/XP or the operating system may not install nor work.

-CPU LI and L2 Cache
+CPU L1 and L2 Cache